shummpdx/terraform/README.md

 5. Go back to your EC2 instances and select the machine you've SSH'd into -> then go to monitoring.
 6. Wait awhile and the alarm should trigger the creation of another EC2 instance
 7. ctrl+c the stress test
-8. Once CPU utilization <= 10% the instance that was create should terminate.
+8. Once CPU utilization <= 10% the instance that was created should terminate.

+### expressions

+This directory shows examples of working with *for
 ## To Run
 Inside of any particular directory enter